philote/TTRPG-session-notes/Project Planning.md

 ## Process to create a POC
 1. [DONE] Record a session on Discord using the Craig bot
     - [DONE] then clip them to under 10 mins for easy testing
-2. [TODO] Transcribe the recordings using Whisper
+2. [DONE] Transcribe the recordings using Whisper
     - [TODO] create a script to take in a folder of flac files, trascribe them, then output a folder of tsv files.
 Whisper python usage info: https://github.com/openai/whisper?tab=readme-ov-file#python-usage
         - no translations, only supporting english
-    - [TODO] run some tests to see how the different Whisper models work with the test files (would be nice if we could use a faster model and still get good results, large-v2 takes a very long time)
+    - [DONE] run some tests to see how the different Whisper models work with the test files (would be nice if we could use a faster model and still get good results, large-v2 takes a very long time)
 3. [TODO] Merge, sort, organize, and clean the tsv files
     - [TODO] review the existing scripts, see if there are improvements to be made
 4. [TODO] use the cleaned up script to create a summary with an LLM API